abaez/ansible-role-sshd/README.md

 Description
 -----------

 The sshd role reconfigures the server install of a the provisioning client.
-You only need to change the values for the properties you wish to change on `vars/main.yml`.
+You only need to change the values for the properties you wish to change on `defaults/main.yml`.

 Role Variables
 --------------

-The variables you need to change are in `vars/main.yml`.
-You should use the listed vars to figure what you want to change.
+The variables you need to change are in `defaults/main.yml`.
+You should use the listed defaults to figure what you want to change.
 The names are self explanatory.

 ``` yaml
 sshd: